Leonard-David/Cuts-and-Curls/README.md

 **To Namibia's Digital and Economic Goals:** The app aligns with national goals of promoting digital inclusion and youth entrepreneurship.
 It serves as a scalable model that could be adapted for other student-led service businesses, contributing to broader economic development.

-**To the Global Context:** In a post-pandemic world where digital tools are essential for business resilience, and with a global focus on youth unemployment, Cuts & Curls represents a relevant, timely intervention that uses appropriate technology to create meaningful impact.
+**To the Global Context:** In a post-pandemic world where digital tools are essential for business resilience, and with a global focus on youth unemployment, Verve Book represents a relevant, timely intervention that uses appropriate technology to create meaningful impact.

-In summary, Cuts & Curls is more than just an app; it is a research-driven intervention designed to empower student barbers and hairdressers in Namibia by addressing their unique operational challenges.
+In summary, VerveBBook is more than just an app; it is a research-driven intervention designed to empower student barbers and hairdressers in Namibia by addressing their unique operational challenges.
 Its significance lies in its potential to bridge a gap in academic literature, validate theoretical models in a new context, and serve as a replicable model for leveraging technology to enhance youth entrepreneurship in resource-constrained settings.